Council criticised over response to review of school size blunder

 “We have therefore asked for assurance on a range of issues, and if we fail to get that we reserve the right to hold a public hearing into the council.”

-West of Scotland MSP Neil Bibby commented: “It is welcome that an urgent investigation is being carried out by auditors into Renfrewshire Council’s handling of this debacle.
+West of Scotland MSP Neil Bibby said: “It is welcome that an urgent investigation is being carried out by auditors into Renfrewshire Council’s handling of this debacle.

 “It is unacceptable that local children are being left to pay for their council’s incompetence yet still no-one has been held accountable.